ufz/ogs/web/content/docs/tools/meshing/Layers2Grid/index.md

 ## Description

 Reads a list of 2D unstructured mesh layers and samples them onto a structured grid of the same extent.
-The resulting mesh is referred to as voxelgrid.
+The resulting mesh is referred to as voxel grid.
 Voxel sizes are defines by x/y/z-parameters.
 Note that a large cube size may result in an undersampling of the original structure.
 For equilateral cubes, only the x-parameter needs to be set.